algolia/algoliasearch-client-javascript/README.md

 -------------
 To setup your project, follow these steps:

- 1. Download an add a script include of [algoliasearch-min.js](https://github.com/algolia/algoliasearch-client-js/archive/master.zip)
+ 1. Download the [client](https://github.com/algolia/algoliasearch-client-js/archive/master.zip) and add a script include of `algoliasearch-min.js`
  2. Initialize the client with your ApplicationID and API-Key.
 You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).
  3. When you use this API client for search on a website, we strongly recommand to use a key with an ACL restricted to "search".
 You can retrieve one with `client.addUserKey(["search"])`.